clarktommie/usaa_fraud_dectection/README.md

 2. **Data Storage**
    - Supabase acts as both the **relational database** and **vector store**.
-   - Articles are embedded using **SentenceTransformer** (`all-MiniLM-L6-v2`) and stored as high-dimensional vectors for similarity search.
+   - Articles are embedded using **OpenAI `text-embedding-3-small`** and stored as high-dimensional vectors for similarity search.

 3. **Semantic Storytelling**
    - A **semantic model** ranks articles by relevance to a user query.